ValentinoTriadi/PNC-Challenge-2023/Challenge Week 2/README-week2.md

 PNC Challenge 2023 - credit to DNW

 [!]
 Warning [!]
-This program is not well-commented because (lazy hehe)
+This program is not well-commented

 This program is still on developing proccess
 More Features I'll add: